IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 ---
-title: $PlatformShort$ Dock Manager | Layout Controls | Infragistics
+title: $Platform$ Dock Manager | Layout Controls | Infragistics
-_description: Use Infragistics' $PlatformShort$ dock manager component to manage the layout through panes, with the ability to customize it by pinning, resizing, moving and hiding panes.
+_description: Use Infragistics' $Platform$ dock manager component to manage the layout through panes, with the ability to customize it by pinning, resizing, moving and hiding panes.
 Check out $ProductName$ dock manager tutorials!
 _keywords: dock manager, layout, $ProductName$, Infragistics
 ---
-# $PlatformShort$ Dock Manager Overview
+# $Platform$ Dock Manager Overview

-The Infragistics $PlatformShort$ Dock Manager is a WebComponent that provides means to manage the layout of your application through panes, allowing your end-users to customize it further by pinning, resizing, moving, maximizing and hiding panes.
+The Infragistics $Platform$ Dock Manager is a WebComponent that provides means to manage the layout of your application through panes, allowing your end-users to customize it further by pinning, resizing, moving, maximizing and hiding panes.

 <!-- Blazor -->
 > [!NOTE]